LoliGothick/mitama-cpp-result/docs/result/_APIs/err.md

 Converts from `basic_result` to `maybe`.

-Converts self into an `maybe`, and discarding the success value, if any.
+Converts self into a `maybe`, and discarding the success value, if any.

 Note that these functions propagate mutability to element type of `maybe`.